globewalldesk/Mastermind/planning.md

 ### Main Server File

-* If no game is running, then initialize game.
+* &#10003; If no game is running, then initialize gamehash.
-* The GET root method should, if no game is running, pass a code to the browser.
+* The GET root method should, if no game is running, pass a code to the view.
+Pretty sure that's all it needs to pass to the view.
+* Test a valid code is returned.